Isaac-Duarte/ShortUrl/README.md

 # ShortUrl
 A simple asp.net 5 application that allows a client to post to a domain returning a shortened url that redirects to the given url.
 The fozie.net endpoint is avalible for public use!**

+The idea is to be able to copy urls and shorten them quickly through keyboard bindings.
+The current bash script will set your clipboard content to the shorten url

 # Client Setup

 ### Linux
 This isn't a set tutorial for linux operating systems as this mainly depends on what desktop enviorment you are using.
 However, simply make the url-shortener.bash script executable and bind a key to it.

+**You will need xclip for this to work**

 ### MacOS
 *todo*